Kiefner and Associates, Inc.

 Introduction

 All buried pipes experience loading from the weight of soil overburden.
-When pipelines cross railroads, roads, parking lots or construction sites, the pipes also experience live surface loading from vehicles on the ground, including heavy construction equipment in some scenarios.
-The surface loading results in through-wall bending in pipes, which generates both hoop stress and longitudinal stress.
-Current industrial standards, such as ASME B31.4 and B31.8, limit the stresses in buried pipes to maximum allowable values for hoop stress, longitudinal stress and combined biaxial stress.
+When pipelines cross railroads, roads, parking lots, or construction sites, the pipes also experience live surface loading from vehicles on the ground, including heavy construction equipment in some scenarios.
+The surface loading results in through-wall pipe bending, generating hoop and longitudinal stress.
+Current industrial standards, such as ASME B31.4 and B31.8, limit the stresses in buried pipes to maximum allowable values for hoop stress, longitudinal stress, and combined biaxial stress.

 API RP 1102 is one of the most widely used methods across the industry to estimate the stress in a buried pipe passing under highways or railroads.
 However, the application of the current API RP 1102 causes some concerns:

-• The equations were developed by Cornell University in early 1990s based on finite element analysis (FEA) and tests.
-Both the FEA and the tests focused on bored-installed pipes only.
+• Cornell University developed the equations in the early 1990s based on finite element analysis (FEA) and tests.
+Both the FEA and tests focused only on bored-installed pipes.
 The resulting stress may not be conservative for pipes installed by the regular open trench method.

-• Due to the limitation of FEA results in the database used to derive the equations, the RP has applicable ranges over many parameters such as buried depth, pipe diameter over wall thickness ratio.
+• Due to the limitation of FEA results in the database used to derive the equations, the RP has applicable ranges over many parameters, such as buried depth and pipe diameter over wall thickness ratio.
 Such limitations prevent the application of the RP to some pipes.

 • The RP only addressed pipes under highway and railroad crossings.